phrb/NODAL.jl/doc/source/manual/examples.rst

     The Rosenbrock function is by no means a good autotuning objetive, although it is a good tool to help you get familiar with the API.
-    StochasticSearch.jl certainly performs worse for this kind of function.
+    StochasticSearch.jl certainly performs worse than most tools for this kind of function.
 Look at further examples is this page for more fitting applications.

 Autotuning Genetic Algorithms
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~